sepsis-omics/mcgill-si-2018/docs/modules/snippy/index.md

 <!-- We will use the same data that we used in the [Assembly with Spades tutorial.](../spades/index.md) This should still be in your current galaxy history.
 If not, re-import the data into a new history using the instructions in that tutorial.-->

-For variant calling, we need a reference genome that is of the same strain as the input sequence reads.
+For variant calling, we need a reference genome that is of the same strain as the input sequence reads (preferably, as closely related as possible).

 For this tutorial, our reference is the <fn>wildtype.gbk</fn> file and our reads are <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.

-If these files are not presently in your Galaxy history, import them from the [Training dataset page.](../data-dna/index.md)
+If these files are not in your Galaxy history, import them from the [Training dataset page.](../data-dna/index.md)

 ## Call variants with Snippy